 Jennifer often has occasion to visit with other survivors and women in treatment.
-She gains wisdom, understanding, and compassion from her time with the Sisterhood.
-Here Jennifer shares her thoughts about those interactions.
+She gains knowledge, wisdom, understanding, and compassion from her time with the Sisterhood.
+Here Jennifer shares what she has learned from them as well as her thoughts about those interactions.

 Everyone has a story.
 I often hear women describe their experience in the context of their treatment plan.
 The spectrum ranges from a single procedure to long and complicated treatment.
 Regardless of the differences, there are several commonalities.